michalsn/michalsn.dev/content/posts/codeigniter-tags.md

     composer require michalsn/codeigniter-tags

-After that just need to migrate our database:
+After that we just need to migrate our database:

     php spark migrate --all